homan-uppu/writing/essays/Why venture capital will eat education/Draft 8 (Why venture capital will eat education).md

 It's popular to claim that our education system is "broken".
-I've been hearing this for at least a decade now, yet not much has changed.
-Most young people still aspire to go to college, get a degree, and get a great job.
+I've been hearing this for at least a decade now, yet not much has changed: most young people still aspire to go to college, get a degree, and get a great job.

 But, something IS different this time around.
 Artificial intelligence is causing the world to change rapidly in a way that invalidates our current education system, and more broadly, invalidates the business model of paying for education itself.

-Our education system is on the verge of complete collapse.
+Our education system is on the verge of collapse.

 Why?
 How?
 And importantly, what's going to replace it?

 ---

 People claim that AI will create more jobs than it will take.
-After all, this has been the trend for as long as humans have invented better tools: every major technological breakthrough first invalidates certain professions, and in the long-run creates far more jobs than it took.
+After all, this has been the trend for as long as humans have invented better tools: every major technological breakthrough at first removes the need for certain professions, yet in the long-run creates far more jobs than it took.
 E.g. The printing press invalidated the need for most scribes, yet in the long-run created many jobs by creating a much larger market for books.
 Many people were eventually employed in the manufacturing, transportation, and distribution of books at a scale that was previously impossible.
 Enabled by a technological leap.

 > (*todo: expand with this: https://claude.ai/chat/a30a488f-b8ee-44f1-b873-96c2dacdf27e* - it has some good examples of actual roles to use).

-But, there's a critical fact that's usually lost in claims like the one above: many of the new jobs are often more complex and more difficult to get good at than the ones that were invalidated.
+But, there's a critical fact that's usually lost in claims like the one above: many of the new jobs are often more complex and more difficult to get good at than the ones that were made unnecessary.

 "Complexity" (https://en.wikipedia.org/wiki/Game_complexity) is proportional to how many ways there are of doing something, or even more technically: how many possible states you can end up in.
 Assembling a chair on a factory line isn't that complex: there are only so many ways (often 1) of doing it.
 Creating a Youtube video is highly complex because there are nearly infinite possibilities.